 Ten years later, in The Shame of the Nation, a description of conditions that he found in nearly 60 public schools, Jonathan wrote that inner-city children were more isolated racially than at any time since federal courts began dismantling the landmark ruling in Brown v.
 Board of Education.
 The Shame of the Nation appeared on The New York Times bestseller list the week that it was published.

 In subsequent books, and in his recent lectures, he describes the sensitive and skillful ways that good, enlightened teachers resist the harsh and punitive mentality that stifles curiosity and substitutes the fear of failure the joy that ought to be a healthy part of learning.
-In his newest book, which is now nearing completion, Jonathan makes a final and compelling argument that children have a right to be protected from the robotic methods of instruction and frequently excessive and destructive forms of discipline that have been accepted, often without question or serious reflection, in all too many schools that serve the poorest children in the nation.
+In his newest book, which is now nearing completion, Jonathan makes a final and compelling argument that children have a right to be protected from robotic methods of instruction and destructive forms of discipline that have been accepted in all too many schools that serve our poorest kids of color.